bencline1/Allpix_GaAs/doc/usermanual/faq.md

 Data Analysis
 -------------

-How do I access the history of a particular object?
-:   Many objects can include an internal link to related other objects
-    (for example `getPropagatedCharges` in the `PixelCharge` object), containing the history of the object (thus the objects that were used to construct the current object).
+-   *How do I access the history of a particular object?* Many objects can include an internal link to related other objects (for example `getPropagatedCharges()` in the `PixelCharge` object), containing the history of the object (thus the objects that were used to construct the current object).
 These referenced objects are stored as special ROOT pointers inside the object, which can only be